heyilll/challenge1/docs/domain-models-test-plan.md

 <h3>Test cases</h3>

 1. 1.
 Returns the current maximum capacity of the airport
 2. 1.
-Test that the item that is removed from the basket is the item passed through removeItem
-   2. Check that the maximum capacity has been changed to the correct number
+Check that the maximum capacity has been changed to the correct number
+   2. Test null values passed to the method are not accepted and the capacity has not been changed
 3. 1.
+For the checkIfFull function
-Check that the plane is not already at the airport before attempting to instructing it to land
+      1. Check that the method correctly returns false when the airport is not full
-   2. Check that there is enough capacity at the airport before allowing the plane to land
+      2. Check that it returns true when the airport is full
+   2. For the checkIfLanded function
+      1. Test passing no input to the checkIfLanded function returns false
+      2. Test passing null returns false
+      3. Test passing an airplane that has landed returns true
+   3. For the instructLanding function
-   3. Check that planes with null ids are not allowed as input
+      1. Check that planes with null ids are not allowed as input
+      2. Check that the plane is not already landed at the airport before attempting to instructing it to land
 4. 1.
+For the instructTakeoff function
-Check that the airplane is already landed at the airport before instructing it to take off
+      1. Test that a airplane that hasn't landed isn't instructed to take off
       2. Check that planes with null ids are not allowed to be instructed to take off
+      3. Check that the airplane is already landed at the airport before instructing it to take off

 ---